UMass-Rescue/DeepFakeDetector/efficientNet/app_info.md

 ## Key Observations
 1. The self-attention variants (ST models) consistently outperformed their base counterparts
-2. Significant variation in detection accuracy between fake and real video classifications
+2. High uncertainty rates
-3. High uncertainty rates, particularly for fake video detection
+3. Uncertainty boundaries could be modified to improve results.
+Dependant on user requirements.

 ## Recommended Model
 **EfficientNetAutoAttB4ST** is recommended for future deepfake detection tasks due to its superior performance and low uncertainty rate.